joe-at-da/face-swap/docs/audio_processing_pipeline.md

 3. **Sequential Processing**:
    - While video and audio downloads happen in parallel, segment processing is sequential

+4. **Progress Reporting Limitation** (Known Issue):
+   - FFmpeg progress reporting for Parliament TV audio streams consistently stops after ~22 minutes
+   - This is due to HLS stream characteristics and ffmpeg's progress buffer limitations
+   - **Important**: The audio processing continues normally; only progress visibility is affected
+   - Enhanced monitoring detects this condition and logs appropriate warnings
    - No multi-threading for audio encoding tasks

 ### Importance of Audio Quality